Hogan Assessment Test – Free Sample Questions & More

 The report begins with an executive summary.
 As you can see below, The HPI executive summary focuses on your strengths, the HDS summary focuses on your negative points, and the MVPI discusses your beliefs and motivations.

 In the next section, your potential employer will see how well you performed by percentile.
 It’s important to remember that the percentile is based on the way your answers are compared to that of people who have succeeded and failed in the type of role you are interviewing for.

-This means that your scores cannot be seen as general scores but a reflection of your personality compared to the ideal personality profile sought for the job.
+This means that your scores cannot be seen as general scores but as a reflection of your personality compared to the ideal personality profile sought for the job.